Infisical/node-sdk-v2/README.md

   - `type` (personal | shared, optional): Which type of secret to create.

 **Returns:**
-- `ApiV3SecretsRawSecretNamePost200Response`: The response after creating the secret.
+- `CreateSecretResponse`: The response after creating the secret.

 #### Update Secret